mbforbes/website-3/about.md

 ## Now

-As of January 2023, I'm traveling indefinitely and writing about where I go.
+As of February 2023, I'm traveling indefinitely and writing about where I go.
 These [travel essays](/studio/#travel) alternate between blocks of crappy iPhone photos and stories of things that confused me.
-I also end up writing a [blog post](/blog/) roughly weekly, occasionally tending to to my [notes](/garage/), and preparing a monthly website digest (subscribe at the bottom of any page).
+I'm also occasionally writing [blog posts](/blog/) and tending to my [notes](/garage/).
+I prepare a monthly website digest, which you can subscribe to at the bottom of any page.

 ## Testimonials